hhassan1230/getting-git-1/REFLECTION.md

 One thing that surprised me about what’s inside the .git folder was that the .git folder is a hidden folder by default, and it hides quite a few files and folders, it looks like log and backup something.
 That is a quite mysterious.
+I'm interested about the git rebase command, moves your branch to a new base commit.
+It's really abstract.